NestorNebula/inventory-application/README.md

 ## Getting Started

-This is a guide to run this project locally.
+This is a guide to run the project locally.

 ### Prerequisites